niedzielski/git-diff-img/readme.md

 ```

 ### As an executable (**not** recommended)
-This is an *alternative* that is unnecessary if the Git configuration is used.
+This is an *alternative* installation procedure that is unnecessary if the Git
-It is not recommended because it requires an understanding of PATH lookup and
+configuration is used.
+It's not recommended because it requires an understanding
-executables
+of PATH lookup

 ```bash
 wget https://raw.githubusercontent.com/niedzielski/git-diff-img/master/git-diff-img &&